Skip Navigation

 Standard 2

-2. Define RFLP and discuss how it relates to forensic identification.
+2. Define Short Tandem Repeat (STR) and discuss how it relates to forensic identification.

-4. Describe the CODIS System of DNA identification.
+3. Describe the Combined DNA Index System (CODIS) of DNA identification.

 These materials have been produced by and for the teachers of the State of Utah.
 Copies of these materials may be freely reproduced for teacher and classroom use.
 When distributing these materials, credit should be given to Utah State Board of Education.
 These materials may not be published, in whole or part, or in any other format, without the written permission of the Utah State Board of Education, 250 East 500 South, PO Box 144200, Salt Lake City, Utah 84114-4200.